austind/retryhttp/README.md

-# tenacity_httpx
+# retryhttp

-Retry potentially-transient errors with tenacity and httpx.
+Retry potentially-transient HTTP errors.

 *Note*: This project is in beta status.
 The API may change significantly.